Veterans and People's Party

-The Veterans and People's Party (VPP) is a minor political party in the United Kingdom.
-It was founded in mid-May 2017 by seven British military veterans to contest the 2017 United Kingdom general election.
+The Veterans and People's Party (VPP) was a minor political party in the United Kingdom.
+It was founded in mid-May 2017 by seven British military veterans to contest the 2017 United Kingdom general election and claimed to have gained 8,000 members in its first month of existence.
+It was statutorily deregistered by the Electoral Commission in 2022.
+The party described itself as conservative and "anti-sharia-law".

 In the 2019 United Kingdom local elections, the party gained its first two councillors from eight fielded candidates.